 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Santa Teresa is a booming travel destination in Costa Rica, attracting beach lovers and surfers to its broad, white-sand beaches with world-class surf.
+Santa Teresa is a booming travel destination in Costa Rica which attracts especially surfers and the younger crowds to its scenic beaches and great surf.

 A broad strip of forest lines the beach of Santa Teresa and as there are no high-rise buildings the coastline still looks pristine, backed by jungle covered hills and with a long sweep of white sand beach washed by the pacific surf.

 Behind the beach forest Santa Teresa's main drag extends parallel to the coast along a potholed and dusty dirt road.
 The last years the village has seen a huge spike in devolopment and constructions now spread up the hills inland from the coast.
 Many tourists who had just been on a surf vacation in Costa Rica got hooked and made Santa Teresa their new home.
 The cross-cultural residents created a multitude of new restaurants and hotels in Santa Teresa, with lodging options ranging from low-key surf hostels to some of the most luxurious boutique hotels in Costa Rica.

 For most people surfing is the main pursuit and many visitors receive their first surf lessons in Santa Teresa.
 Apart from challenging waves for the experts there are also the easy-going breaks of Playa Carmen for novice surfers.
 Many hotels offer surf instructions and surf camps in Santa Teresa for all ages and levels of experience.
 See: » Surf in Santa Teresa and Mal Pais